matrix-org/matrix.org/content/blog/2018/01/2018-01-29-status-partners-up-with-new-vector-fueling-decentralised-comms-and-the-matrix-ecosystem.md

 2018 is going to be an interesting year indeed :)  Thank you all for supporting Matrix - and thanks, once again, to Status for helping to take us to the next level.

-Matthew, Amandine &amp; the whole team.
+Matthew, Amandine & the whole team.

 <b>Update 1: VentureBeat is covering the news over at <a href="https://venturebeat.com/2018/01/29/status-invests-5-million-in-matrix-to-create-a-blockchain-messaging-superpower/">https://venturebeat.com/2018/01/29/status-invests-5-million-in-matrix-to-create-a-blockchain-messaging-superpower/</a></b>